ESA's next Sun mission will be shadow-casting pair

 “Its rim, made of temperature-resistant carbon fibre reinforced polymer (CFRP), has to meet very stringent requirements to precisely hold its torus shape, designed to minimise the straylight spilling over its edges into ASPIICS.
 Skilled workmanship is essential to prepare the CFRP layout for moulding.”

-“A secondary internal occulting disc is mounted within the instrument, this one just 3.5 mm in diameter, but having similarly stringent dimensional standards,” notes Proba-3 payload engineer Jorg Versluys “This internal occulter is part of the qualification model of the ASPIICS instrument that is being tested in simulated space conditions.”
+“A secondary internal occulting disc is mounted within the instrument, this one just 3.5 mm in diameter, but having similarly stringent dimensional standards,” notes Proba-3 payload engineer Jorg Versluys.

+“This internal occulter is part of the qualification model of the ASPIICS instrument that is being tested in simulated space conditions.”